tdani01/NeoTypes_kenyer/README.md

 ### uint8 DOUBLEtoSTR(double Number, string String)
 Converts a Double to String.\
-Returns 0 on success and 1 on error.
+Returns 0 on success or 1 on error.

 ## NeoFile.c

 ### logic fileRead(char* FilePath, array Lines)
 Reads the content of a text file and puts its lines into an Array.\
-Returns 0 on Success and 1 on Error.
+Returns 0 on Success or 1 on Error.

 ### logic fileWrite(array Lines, char* FilePath)
 Writes the content of an Array of Strings line by line into a text file.\
-Returns 0 on Success and 1 on Error.
+Returns 0 on Success or 1 on Error.

 ## NeoMemory.c